speleolinux/uisic/docs/fields_lexicon.md

 initial draft uploaded to enable us to find any issues.
 We are in the early stages of our [Glossary Project](https://www.uisic.uis-speleo.org/lexgloss.html) to link the terms and definitions here into to the Caver's Multi-lingual Dictionary.
-This lexgloss web page is intended to be the master summary of the project.

 See the [Cavers Multi-lingual Dictionary Development](/uisic/dictionary) page on this site and the current [Cavers Multi-lingual Dictionary](https://uisic.uis-speleo.org/lexuni.html)